 Here are our recommendations for earning quick cash as a college student.
 (And if you've got any suggestions of your own, let us know in the comments!)

-Donating blood or plasma
+Donate blood or plasma

 If you live off campus and have a yard or can get permission from your school to use communal open space, organize a yard sale with your friends and roommates, maybe even your dorm community.
 Use the cash to throw a “Yard Sales are Awesome!” party.
 Realize you spent all your money on the party.
 Repeat as needed or until you run out of stuff to sell.